 Seth Yurdin was first elected to represent Ward One of Providence in 2006.
 Seth was re-elected in 2010 and 2014.
 He represents Fox Point, Downtown, and parts of the Wayland and College Hill neighborhoods.
-During the 2011-2014 term, he served as Majority Leader of the Council and was Chairman of the Committee on Ordinances.

 Seth attended Boston University and New York University School of Law.
-He is an attorney in private practice.
+He is an attorney in private practice

 Seth's law practice focuses on local start-up businesses, and he represents low income, disabled and elderly residents in a range of cases.
 He has worked to protect citizens' right to vote, including in the 2004 General Election in Florida.
 Seth has mentored middle school students on the court system.

-Seth is a volunteer with Rhode Island Chapter of the American Red Cross and has been a volunteer shelter manager with Providence Emergency Management Agency (PEMA).
+Seth has been a volunteer with Rhode Island Chapter of the American Red Cross and has been a volunteer shelter manager with Providence Emergency Management Agency (PEMA).
 In 2005, Seth traveled from Rhode Island to Gulfport, Mississippi in response to Hurricane Katrina, where he managed a Red Cross shelter for storm victims.

 Seth enjoys the outdoors – hiking and cross country skiing – and growing tomatoes in the Fox Point Community Garden.